-Ryan is licensed to practice in both Texas and California.
-Before becoming a member of the bar, he filed an appellate brief and delivered oral argument before the Ninth Circuit as a certified law student.
-While in law school, Ryan spent a summer in St. Louis, Missouri serving as a judicial extern to the Hon.
+Ryan is licensed to practice in both Texas and California, as well as multiple federal district courts and the United States Courts of Appeals for the Fifth Circuit and Ninth Circuit.
+He has delivered oral argument in the Ninth Circuit and a Missouri intermediate appellate court.
+While in law school, Ryan spent a summer in St. Louis, Missouri, serving as a judicial extern to the Hon.
 Raymond Gruender of the U.S. Court of Appeals for the Eighth Circuit.
-With two bachelor’s degrees in communications and a background in journalism, he brings a significant amount of writing experience to his legal work.

 Publications